apache/activemq-artemis/docs/user-manual/en/clusters.md

 the cluster is an active ActiveMQ server which manages its own messages and handles its own connections.

-> **Note**
->
-> The *clustered* parameter is deprecated and no longer needed for
-> setting up a cluster.
-If your configuration contains this parameter it
-> will be ignored and a message with the ID `HQ221038` will be logged.

 The cluster is formed by each node declaring *cluster connections* to other nodes in the core configuration file `activemq-configuration.xml`.
 When a node forms a cluster connection to another node, internally it